17air/1008/README.md

  └─ src/main/res/layout/…        # Material 3 view binding layouts
 ```

-## Firebase Setup
-1. Create a Firebase project and enable **Authentication → Anonymous sign-in** and **Firestore Database**.
-2. Download your project's `google-services.json` file and place it in the `app/` directory.
-3. (Optional) Deploy the provided [`firestore.rules`](firestore.rules) draft to enforce basic ownership checks.
-4. Sync Gradle so the Google Services plugin can wire the configuration.

 ## Maps API
 1. Enable the **Maps SDK for Android** in Google Cloud Console.
 2. Update `app/src/main/res/values/strings.xml` with your Maps API key (`google_maps_key`).